-If the stress of needing new beautiful pins weekly for Pinterest is getting to you, then it’s time to make some changes.
+If the stress of needing new beautiful Pinterest Pins for your target audience is getting to you, then it’s time to make some changes.
 It’s no fun having to constantly pay others to create pins for you or to feel overwhelmed by making your own.

 I’ll show you how to easily make stunning Pinterest pins in just minutes all by yourself, even if you don’t have ANY design experience.

-To help you quickly create amazing new pins each week, I’ll walk you through answering the questions that’ll make it easy and fast!
+To help you quickly create amazing pins and fresh content each week, I’ll walk you through answering the questions that’ll make it easy and fast!

 Follow along below and you’ll get answers to each of these questions and discover exactly how to make amazing pins for Pinterest in just minutes.

-Pinterest experts have said repeatedly that you need to pin new visual content regularly.
+You can do that here. experts have said repeatedly that you need to create a pin with new visual content regularly.
 This is because Pinterest keeps users on the platform by showing them fresh content (aka: new pins).

-Therefore, it’s not surprising that they’re going to show new pins in the search feed much more often than older pins.
+Therefore, it’s not surprising that they’re going to show the new and best pins in the search feed much more often than older pins.

-Sharing new content doesn’t mean that you have to write blog posts daily however.
+Sharing new content on Social Media doesn’t mean that you have to write blog posts daily however.
 It just that you need to create new ways of bringing attention to your content.
-And designing and publishing a LOT of new pins is the way to do that!
+And designing and publishing a LOT of pins is the way to do that!

 Pinterest states that the “aspect ratio” (the ratio of width to height) should either be 2:3 or 1:2.1.
-However, 2:3 seems to be optimal, and this is what you’ll see most often.
+However, 2:3 seems to be optimal, and this is what you’ll see most often for a Pinterest Pin.

 Essentially, it’s a vertical pin that fits nicely on the screen of a mobile phone.
-For the last few years, pins that were 600 X 900 pixels were recommended.
+For the last few years, pins that were tall images of 600 X 900 pixels were recommended.
 However, recently Pinterest is suggesting 1000 X 1500 pixels to make sure you get the best image quality.

-So, here’s what I suggest… don’t use anything smaller than 600 X 900 and don’t use anything bigger than 1200 X 1800, especially if you’re going to include pin images on your site (because they may make your site load more slowly, which can frustrate visitors and decrease search rankings).
+So, here’s what I suggest… when you create a pin, don’t use anything smaller than 600 X 900 and don’t use anything bigger than 1200 X 1800, especially if you’re going to include pin images on your site (because they may make your site load more slowly, which can frustrate visitors and decrease search rankings).

-And no matter what, make your pins at a 2:3 ratio.
-Otherwise, your pins could actually get cut off in the Pinterest feed.
+And no matter what, Create the pins at a 2:3 ratio.
+Otherwise, your tall images could actually get cut off in the Pinterest feed.

 This is a very important question and there are two major things to consider here:

-Pinterest doesn’t want pinners to make pins that look like each others.
-They want users to to search a topic and be presented with lots of different pins.
+Pinterest doesn’t want pinners to make a Pinterest pin that look like everybody elses.
+They want users to search a topic and be presented with lots of different pins.